• LinkedIn

 PIC Chair responsibilities:

-• Lead a team of volunteers that meets the professional development, networking and marketing needs of local independent communicators
+• Lead a team of volunteers to meet the professional development, networking and marketing needs of local independent communicators

 • Lead PIC executive meetings